lucabaldini/metarep/docs/setup.rst

 Repository setup
 ================

-Setting up a respository on |GitHub| is easied done than said: assuming that you have an account that you are logged in into, you should see a nice, shining, green "New" button somewhere that will bring you to a new page guiding you through the creation of a brand new repository.
+Setting up a respository on |GitHub| is easier done than said: assuming that you have an account that you are logged in into, you should see a nice, shining, green "New" button somewhere that will bring you to a new page guiding you through the creation of a brand new repository.